You may also like our guide to

 But there are some things third-party job sites ARE good for:

-One thing job boards are very good for is general market research—getting an idea of what sort of jobs are out there, finding out what skills and qualifications employers are looking for at the moment—and also about the latest hiring buzzwords.
+One thing job boards are very good for is general market research—getting an idea of what sort of jobs are out there, finding out what skills and qualifications employers are looking for at the moment—and also about the latest industry-specific buzzwords.
+(But not the generic fluff buzzwords—they won’t get you anywhere.)
 All of this can be very handy, especially if you’ve been out of the job market for a few years.

-In sum, the Web can offer some nice tools, but there’s an awful lot of hype and snake oil out there—beware of anything that poses as in any degree a substitute for a good reputation and diligent personal digging.
+In sum, the Web can offer some nice tools, but there’s an awful lot of hype and snake oil out there.
+Two of the biggest fields for con games are 1) anything to do with the Web, and 2) anything to do with finding a job.
+Combine the two, and you've got a perfect storm of sucker bait.
+Beware of anything that poses as in any degree a substitute for a good reputation and diligent personal digging.
 (And a good resumé.)
 A lot of the time people spend on Web job-search tools might often be better spent taking care of other things—or just taking a break, to keep you relaxed, alert to opportunities, and ready to jump on one when it comes up.

 SEO, KEYWORDS, SEARCH-ENGINE OPTIMIZATION: HYPE & MISCONCEPTIONS